UPDATE 1-FedEx says operations at TNT Express disrupted after virus attack

 (Adds details)

-June 28 Package delivery company FedEx Corp said on Wednesday operations in its TNT Express unit were disrupted after its information systems were hit by a virus attack.
+June 28 (Reuters) - Package delivery company FedEx Corp said on Wednesday operations in its TNT Express unit were disrupted after its information systems were hit by a virus attack.

 FedEx, however, said no data breach was known to have occurred.